 Written by: Dr. Erika Wierman, E.I.
 Medical Imaging

 So you've decided to breed your mare!
 This can be a very exciting time, but it can be overwhelming as well.
 The process is at times frustrating if you encounter fertility issues, and can be expensive even when everything goes perfectly.
 Once your mare is bred, routine ultrasound exams should be scheduled.
-The following is a list of exams that your veterinarian may wish to conduct:

 14 Day Equine Ultrasound taken with the Ibex® Portable Ultrasound